cwwang1979/ETMIL-SSLViT/README.md

 ```

 #### 3. Training and Testing List
 Prepare the training, validation  and the testing list containing the labels of the files and put it into ./dataset_csv folder.
-(We have provide the csv sample named "fold0.csv")
+(The csv sample "fold0.csv" is provided)

 example of the csv files:
 |      | train          | train_label     | val        | val_label | val        | val_label |